bhaskaraa2/bhaskaraa2/README.md

 # Bhaskar's Blog

-It is repository for my personal bhaskar.info.
-Trhough this blog, I will be posting my technical articles, my learnings and experiences to provide useful insights for others.
+It is repository for my personal [bhaskar.info](https://bhaskar.info).
+I will be posting my technical articles, my learnings and experiences to provide useful insights for others.

 ## Services